 The Education Department Common Read in Social Justice

-Education students enrolled in their first semester at Elizabethtown College will begin to explore the department's social justice initiative through a common book selection.The department's common book for 2014-2015 is Other People's Children by Lisa Delpit.
+Education students enrolled in their first semester at Elizabethtown College will begin to explore the department's social justice initiative through a common book selection.The department's common book for 2015-2016 is Made in America: Immigrant Students in Our Public Schools by Laurie Olsen.

 Senior Seminar Common Read